lancercat/OSOCR-News/README.md

 # OSOCR-News
 ##  ⑨ th, June, 2025
-Starting to document Object 310, which is fully inductive and much more powerful than CFOR.
+Starting to document Watch-and-Act (Object 310), which is fully inductive and much more powerful than CFOR.
 See you in Wuhan.

 ## 21, Mar, 2025